Microsoft 365

 Imagine you have to deliver a letter to a house on 10th Street.
 The house number is 1.1.20.
 But, on the envelope, you just see 10.1.1.20.
 How would you know which part of that address is the street and which is the house?
 In your area, there is also a 10.1th Street and a 10.1.1th Street.
 That’s where the subnet mask would tell you where the street (or network) ends and the house (or node) begins.
 So, if I told you the subnet mask for 10.1.1.20 was 255.0.0.0, assuming the 255 was the street or network portion, you would say 10 is the network and 1.1.20 is the node.

 TCP/IP used to be an essential part to every IT admins training.
-But in modern times, it’s not a focus, due in part to the widely deployed use of DHCP and DNS technology.
-And we’ll save those for the next article.
+But in modern times, it’s not a focus, due in part to the widely deployed use of DHCP technology.
+And we’ll save that for the next article.

 Subscribe to Cyber Resilience Insights for more articles like these